Theophilus A. Benson And George Konidaris Earn Salomon Awards

-Less than a year after Professor Theophilus (Theo) Benson's arrival at Brown University’s Computer Science Department (Brown CS), and less than two after Professor George Konidaris joined the Brown CS faculty, they've each received a Richard B. Salomon Faculty Research Award.
+Less than a year after Professor Theophilus (Theo) A. Benson's arrival at Brown University’s Computer Science Department (Brown CS), and less than two after Professor George Konidaris joined the Brown CS faculty, they've each received a Richard B. Salomon Faculty Research Award.
 A full list of awardees is available here.
 The award, given annually by Brown’s Office of the Vice-President for Research, was established to support excellence in scholarly work by providing funding for selected faculty research projects of exceptional merit with preference given to junior faculty who are in the process of building their research portfolio.
 They join multiple previous Brown CS winners, including Jeff Huang, Stefanie Tellex, Rodrigo Fonseca, Sherief Reda, and Ugur Cetintemel.

 "Mobile devices," says Theo when asked to explain his research, "have become the primary mode of Internet access in both developed and developing countries.
 Yet, in developing regions, driven by their low cost, mobile devices are often equipped with small memory sizes and slow CPUs.
 For example, according to a recent study of mobile devices in Pakistan, 90% of devices were equipped with at most 1024MB of RAM, and 89% had 1GHz or slower processors.
 Despite the prevalence of such low-end devices in these markets, there are few systematic studies of the differences between web performance on low-end and high-end smartphones.
 Additionally, we lack principled techniques to analyze and improve performance on these low-end phones."